lelag/otphp/README.markdown

 This is a port of the rotp ruby library available at https://github.com/mdp/rotp

+Note : This project has not been updated since it was created.
+If you need a PHP OTP library, you should check out the great fork by Spomky-Labs at https://github.com/Spomky-Labs/otphp which has been improved and is currently maintained.

 ## Quick overview of using One Time Passwords on your phone